Songs (Steve Lacy and Brion Gysin album)

-Songs is an album by soprano saxophonist Steve Lacy and poet Brion Gysin, which was recorded in Paris in 1981 and first released on the hat ART label as a double LP.
+Songs is an album by soprano saxophonist Steve Lacy and poet Brion Gysin, recorded in Paris in 1981 and first released on the hat ART label as a double LP.
 The album was rereleased on CD in 1990 with an additional track.

 Reception

-All About Jazz said "Lacy and Gysin had worked together as far back as '69, and their rapport is evident here".
+All About Jazz said, "Lacy and Gysin had worked together as far back as '69, and their rapport is evident here".